DM872/dm872.github.io/index.md

 ### Contents

-#### Introductory Classes

-Other material for this course is available through the associated [Git repository](https://github.com/DM872/Material)
+Other material for this course is available at the associated [Git repository](https://github.com/DM872/Material)